cginfinity/ignite-docs-v2/docs/developer-guide/basics/mqtt/publishRetainedMessage.md

 ---
 id: publish-retained-message
-title: Publish a retained message to a topic
+title: Publish a Retained Message to a Topic
 sidebar_label: Publish Retained Message
 ---